 She adds, “Projects are also monitored on an ongoing basis with independent verification of results.
 Once carbon offsets are purchased, they are then retired on a public registry, thereby ensuring that they cannot be used or sold again.”

-CI’s projects, for instance, are in compliance with the most widely recognized and rigorous voluntary carbon market standards: the Verified Carbon Standard to verify the emissions reductions, and the Climate, Community & Biodiversity Standards to ensure that the projects deliver strong social and environmental benefits.
+Conservation International’s projects, for instance, are in compliance with the most widely recognized and rigorous voluntary carbon market standards: the Verified Carbon Standard to certify the emissions reductions, and the Climate, Community & Biodiversity Standards to ensure that the projects deliver social and environmental benefits.

 What kind of benefits are we talking about?

-When you offset your emissions through a platform like CI’s, you will contribute to protecting forests in Madagascar, Peru and Kenya that store carbon dioxide absorbed from the atmosphere — a critical part of the solution to climate change.
+When you offset your emissions through Conservation International’s platform, for example, you will contribute to protecting forests in Peru and Kenya that store carbon dioxide absorbed from the atmosphere — a critical part of the solution to climate change.

 Protecting forests means protecting habitats as well — and people benefit, too.
 For example, in Kenya’s Chyulu Hills, revenue generated through the purchase of carbon offsets supports employment of forest or game rangers; safeguards a critical water source for thousands of people, livestock and wildlife; and provides improved social services like health and education.